 They are wonderful and their help is invaluable to people like me on a strict budget.
 After they fixed my bike, I gave a koha or donation.

 Cycling is an important form of transport in Dunedin.
 There are some cycle lanes which have made me feel safer when biking.
 Cycling saves travelling time and is very handy when getting around the campus and going shopping.
 Plus, cycle stands are available and keep the bike secure.

 In comparison to Malaysia’s hot and humid weather, Dunedin’s cool weather is great to cycle in.
 Only the rainy and windy days deter.
 In the winter, I wear a bandana to protect my ears and I plan to wear a mask to protect my nose for the next winter.

-I am able to explore Dunedin at a leisurely pace with my camera.
+With my bike, I am able to explore Dunedin at a leisurely pace with my camera.